 As you can imagine, this is not a typical scenario, and often happens when parents don't want to take care of their child or are incapable.
 In cases where the parents willingly give over responsibility for the child to a grandparent, those guardians can petition for custody of the child.

 The specific reasons why a court may award parental responsibility to someone other than the biological parents are varied.
-It can be extreme financial hardship, or something more serious such as a parent having a history of criminal activity or substance abuse.
+It can be caused by an extreme financial hardship or something more serious, such as a parents criminal activity or substance abuse.

 An important thing to keep in mind, as with grandparents and biological parents, having a blood-relation to the child will never grant you automatic responsibility for them.
 These cases always must be won in court, and if you are trying to take custody of a child that is not biologically yours, it is always best to consult an attorney.